• International edition

 1. Room on the Roof by Ruskin Bond

-Adya@Youngbookreporters.
+Room on the Roof by Ruskin Bond - review.
 Room on the Roof is about an orphaned boy named Rusty who has no real family after his parents' death.
-He is very lonely and sad and even though he lives with his ...
+He is very lonely and sad and even though he ...

 2. The Room on the Roof by Ruskin Bond

-3. The Room on the Roof by Ruskin Bond
+3. Book Review: The Room on the Roof by Ruskin Bond

 The Room on the Roof is a novel about a 16-year-old orphaned boy Rusty written by Ruskin Bond when he himself was just 17 years old.
 The inspiration for this novel was his own journal that he maintained during his school years in Shimla.
 It was published when he was 21.
 The award and appreciation he got for his first work motivated him to write its sequel, Vagrants in the Valley.
 Then followed ...